mxcl/PromiseKit/Documentation/FAQ.md

 ## I need my `then` to fire multiple times

-Then we’re afraid thgat you cannot use PromiseKit for that event.
+Then we’re afraid that you cannot use PromiseKit for that event.
 Promises only resolve `once`, this is the fundamental nature of promises and is considered a feature since it gives you guarantees about the flow of your chains.

 ## My question was not answered